Signed in as:

 In addition to his skill as a writer and editor, Muhammad is a powerful speaker, media trainer and self-published author.

 Muhammad became editor of The Final Call in 2009.
 He is a former managing editor and opened The Final Call East Coast Bureau in Washington, D.C., in the 1980s.
 The late Abdul Wali Muhammad, who served as editor of The Final Call and whose demand for excellence and accuracy remain hallmarks of the publication, was his mentor.
-The Final Call has won national awards for writing, design and photography under his leadership.
-The Final Call is the largest national Black print weekly newspaper in America with some international distribution.

 In February 2020 in Detroit, he was given the Islamic holy name Naba'a Muhammad by Minister Farrakhan.